KestrelComputer/kestrel-3-users-guide/manuscript/chapter-2.md

     100 LOAD
     2 design

-You should see the fatbit matrix and the cursor again, and it should not do anything with any key you type *except* for capital `Q`, which should exit the program.
+You should see the fat-bit matrix and the cursor again, and it should not do anything with any key you type *except* for capital `Q`, which should exit the program.

 Now that we have this logic implemented, we can now easily express our keyboard mappings for basic cursor movement.